Catarina Hurtig

-She started as a royal correspondent in 1999 and has followed the royals ever since.
-She has been a guest at several royal weddings and traveled with Victoria, and the Crown Princess of Sweden to Uganda, Ethiopia, Lithuania, and Japan.
-She also participated in the King and Queen of Sweden's state visits to the King and Queen of Thailand as well as to the Sultan of Brunei.
-She is the author of several books on European Royalty.
+Hurtig began working as a royal correspondent in 1999 and has followed the royals ever since.
+She has been a guest at several royal weddings and traveled with Victoria and the Crown Princess of Sweden to Uganda, Ethiopia, Lithuania and Japan.
+She also participated in the King and Queen of Sweden's state visits to the King and Queen of Thailand, as well as to the Sultan of Brunei.
+She has also written several books on European Royalty.